 2. To Have Patience

 Everyone has seen a cat stalking in the grass.
 They appear to have all day to bide their time for the right moment to pounce.
-Similarly, a cat-like person in a story might be a person who is still and quiet, but waiting for the right moment to act.
-They might not be the central character, because like cats, this character might prefer to occupy the boundaries and look on from a higher-up position as the action unfolds.
+Similarly, a cat-like person in a story might be a person who is still and quiet but waiting for the right moment to act.
+They might not be the central character, because, like cats, this character might prefer to occupy the boundaries and look on from a higher-up position as the action unfolds.

 3. To be more Independent

 While humans (and dogs) are very social creatures, cats seem very happy to hang out by themselves.
 We can send them outside and they will be perfectly happy entertaining themselves all day out in the woods.
 They’ll run amok, torment mice, and perhaps bring you a gift at the end of the day!
-While some cats are happy to play with others, many cats will not even associated with other cats.
+While some cats are happy to play with others, many cats will not even associate with other cats.
 Instead, they’ll spend their time alone – they’re fiercely independent creatures.

 4. To have Courage and Risk Taking

 Many people consider cats in dreams to be a sign that they should have more courage or take more risks.
-This, perhaps, is because cats are willing to climb high and leap from one tall structure to another in very courageous fashion.
+This, perhaps, is because cats are willing to climb high and leap from one tall structure to another in a very courageous fashion.